m3data/collective-futurecrafting/_proem/index.md

 <p>This is what we are still best equipped to do: <strong>to imagine together</strong>.</p>

 <p>The practice of Collective Futurecrafting begins here, in the circle.
 It is a return to something timeless, and yet, it is also something new.
 We are not simply dreaming of the future; we are crafting it.
 Together.
-Through stories, shared visions, and bold actions.
+Through stories, shared visions, and bold, collective actions.
 Weaving the threads of possibility into the fabric of reality.</p>

-<p>This paper is an invitation—a seed.
-It is a call to step into the circle, to reclaim our collective <em>moral imagination</em>>.
+<p>This is an invitation—a seed.
+It is a call to step into the circle, to reclaim our collective <em>moral imagination</em>.
 To plant the seeds of our highest calling and nurture them to flourishing futures.</p>

 <p>Because the future is not written, it is crafted.</p>"
 %}